Description by Chana Tolmas

 Most Bukharan Jews spoke at least two languages fluently.
 Jews living in Central Asia integrated words in Uzbek, Tajik, and other languages into their own language, while subjecting them to phonetic changes.
 So, for instance, certain Uzbek words replaced or were used alongside words in Judeo-Tajik: avr/kosh ('eyebrows'), or sar/kal ('head').
 This phenomenon explains the type of synonymous repetition typical of Judeo-Tajik, which involves the simultaneous use of two synonyms, one of which is borrowed from another language – such as ushu (Tajik) hayol (Arabic) (‘thought’), or bakhtu (Tajik) mazol (Hebrew) (‘fate’).

 As of 2018, there are about 220,000 Bukharian Jews in the world, located in large communities in Israel and the USA, as well as in small communities in Austria, Germany, Canada, and Moscow; some families remain in Bukhara and Samarkand.
 About half of speakers are older than forty years old.
-Although there has not been an official estimate of language abilities, according to my observation 70% of them understand Judeo-Tajik, and 40% can speak.
+Although there has not been an official estimate of language abilities, according to my observation, about 70% of them understand Judeo-Tajik, and 40% can speak.

 In most Bukharan families today, children no longer speak Judeo-Tajik.
 Over the 120 years of Russian rule in Central Asia, most Bukharan Jews became Russian speakers.
 Today, the dominant language spoken by the young and intermediate generations of Bukharan Jews is the official language of their countries of residence.
 Judeo-Tajik is an endangered language.